ObEngine/ObEngine/README.md

 You will need several libs :
 - [SFML 2.4.2](https://www.sfml-dev.org/download/sfml/2.4.2/index-fr.php) (Display, Keys, Network, and much more)

-There are other libraries but they included in the repository :
+There are other libraries but they are included in the repository (extlibs/ folder) :

 - [clipper](http://www.angusj.com/delphi/clipper.php) (Boost Software License) (Polygons)
 - (Customised code) [any](https://github.com/PaulHowes/any) (Apache 2.0 License) (Contains anything)